-The ECtHR said that Article 14 should be read in the light of the CRPD obligation to make reasonable accommodation.
+The ECtHR held that Article 14 should be read in the light of the CRPD obligation to make reasonable accommodation.
 A blind applicant had been rejected by a specialist music college with no attempt to consider reasonable adjustments.
 There was a breach of Article 14.

 In deciding justification, it is relevant (but not conclusive) whether the aim could have been achieved through other means which have less impact on the fundamental right.
 For example: